Qbuscs/Epidemic-simulation-with-CUDA-and-python/README.md

 ### Simulation settings

-Below ius the list of every configurable setting.
+Below is the list of every configurable setting.
 You can provide short or long version.
-In the last column given is the type of an argument.
+In the last column the type of an argument is given.
 For example, you would provide respectively ./pandemia -N 1000 -DIM 50.0

 | Setting | Description | Short version | Long version |  Argument | Default value |